 Hooker tells Lonnegan he's from the East Side of New York.
 Yet he doesn't even have the slightest trace of an accent.

 When Gondorff is sobered up, his hair, position and the state of his soaked pants change between shots.

 During the scene in the alley where Hooker, Luther and Erie Kid are playing a con on Mottola, Hooker is "fighting" with Erie Kid while Mottola watches.
 Mottola's hat falls off his head to the ground, but in the next shot, his hat is back on his head.

 In the scene where the banker is ordering props for the betting parlor, the prop salesman's sentence "If you want a counter and bar..." is obviously dubbed over.
 His mouth is completely off.

 1950's era aluminum tube storefront windows are visible when Snyder chases Hooker towards the 'L' station after catching him in the phone booth.

 Lonegan's last bet, $500,000.00 takes up every available inch in his briefcase- if Lonegan had won the bet (4 to 1 odds), he would have needed an additional three briefcases (which he didn't bring- nor did his bodyguards) to haul away his winnings.

 The person that manipulates the cards on the train has noticeably longer nails than Henry.
 (See Trivia)

-When Doyle points out the guy in the red sweater on the golf course too Floyd, there are two shadows on the ground behind him.
+When Doyle points out the fellow in the red sweater to Floyd, there are two shadows on the ground behind him.

 Kid Twist tells Boudreau that Gondorff is setting up a wire on the North side.
 Later in the film, Agent Polk tells Lt.
 Snyder that, "We got a tip that Gondorff is gonna run a con on the south side here."